pantheon-systems/documentation/source/content/php-versions.md

 </dl>

-♱ Sites using these versions of PHP will continue to serve pages, but new development cannot be done.
-To resume development on a site using a retired version of PHP, first upgrade the PHP version on the development environment.
+* Sites that use this version of PHP will continue to serve pages, but new development cannot be done.
 The behavior of the development environment is undefined and not supported.
+To resume development on a site using a retired version of PHP, upgrade the PHP version on the development environment.

 ### CMS Version Requirements